 Popular Sources on Classical Martial Arts

-Good reads for a general introduction to the study of classical traditions would be Diane Skoss' Koryu Books series.
-These bring the work of a number of current martial researchers and some scholars together in one place.
+Good reading for a general introduction to the study of classical traditions would be Diane Skoss' Koryu Books series.
+They bring the work of a number of current martial researchers and scholars together in one place.

 Scholarly Research

-Accessible versions of some doctoral theses are out there and in some cases more focussed on overall martial culture, even specific schools, than in general historical work.
+Accessible versions of some doctoral theses are also available, in some cases more focussed on overall martial culture, even specific schools, than in general historical work.

-To start, I would suggest tracking the work of the following four scholars down before going further.
-They should set the scene, so to speak, and provide much needed perspective on the world in which the Japanese martial tradition arose.
+I suggest tracking down the work of the following four scholars before going further.
+They will set the scene, so to speak, and provide much needed perspective on the world in which the Japanese martial tradition arose.

 1. RP Dore's Education in Tokugawa Japan